Engaging with the world around you: people

 Prior knowledge that will help with this topic

-• No formal prerequisites are required for this qualification, as it is designed for learners with significant learning difficulties.
-However, learners should have a baseline assessment of their current abilities in personal, social, and communication skills to inform target setting.
+- •No formal prerequisites are required for this qualification, as it is designed for learners at the earliest stages of learning.
+However, learners should have a baseline assessment to identify their starting points in communication, numeracy, ICT, personal and social skills, independent living, and community participation.

 Key Terminology